Andrey2809-sys/FereOS/README.md

 *   `make clean` - Clean up all build artifacts.
 *   `make` - Build the entire OS, producing the final bootable disk image.
 *   `make run` - Launch the OS in the QEMU emulator.
 *   `make disasm` - Generate a disassembly of the kernel.
-(Very useful for debugging and learning!)

 ### Quick Start: